mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 instruction to have conda configure and install locally, rather than try to access root-level directories such as `/usr`, which is the default installation path in normal circumstances.
-If you want to follow more details of what conda is doing to configure the environment, add to your `buid.sh` file:
+If you want to follow more details of what conda is doing to configure the environment, add to your `build.sh` file:

 ```
 echo ${PREFIX}